-There is one trail in the Redwood Mountain Grove where occasional chainsaw use for trail clearing is the primary factor affecting the undeveloped quality of wilderness, but any helicopters used to transport materials for cone collection or mechanized use to maintain administrative backcountry camps, along with the camps themselves (see footnote 10 on page 28), also intermittently and temporarily degrades this quality.
+Within the proposed project area in Redwood Mountain Grove there is one trail where occasional chainsaw use for trail clearing is the primary factor affecting the undeveloped quality of wilderness.
+Any helicopters used to transport materials for cone collection or mechanized use to maintain administrative wilderness camps, along with the camps themselves (see footnote 13 on page 30), also intermittently and temporarily degrade this quality in the action area.
 There are also a few Fire Monitoring Handbook (FMH) plots located in Redwood Mountain and Suwanee Groves.
 There are no other non-recreational developments in the wilderness portion of the action area.